sudarshan85/mimic_extraction/README.md

 # MIMIC Data Extraction

-Extract data from MIMIC-III database for building models for different tasks.
+Repository to hold scripts and code for extracting data from MIMIC-III database and seting up the extracted data for experimentation.